grund-wissen/grundwissen-mathematik/arithmetik/grundrechenarten-und-rechenregeln.rst

           a_1 \cdot (a_2 : a_3 ) &= (a_1 \cdot a _2) : a_3 \,  = a_1 \cdot a_2
           : a_3 \\

-    * Steht vor einer Multiplikations- bzw.
-Divisionsklammer ein Divisionszeichen :math:`(:)`, so kann die Klammer weggelassen werden, wenn alle Rechenzeichen in die entgegengesetzten umgewandelt werden (hierbei ist "Mal" durch "Geteilt" und "Geteilt" durch "Mal" zu ersetzen).
+    * Steht vor einer Multiplikations- beziehungsweise  Divisionsklammer ein Divisionszeichen :math:`(:)`, so kann die Klammer weggelassen werden, wenn alle Rechenzeichen in die entgegengesetzten umgewandelt werden (hierbei ist "Mal" durch "Geteilt" und "Geteilt" durch "Mal" zu ersetzen).